Kong/kongponents/docs/components/radio.md

 ```

 :::warning NOTE
-When `isCard` prop is true, the content passed through default slot will render directly above the label.
+When `card` prop is true, the content passed through default slot will render directly above the label.
 Should you want to customize the layout inside the card you can omit using `label` and `description` props and style content passed through the `default` slot yourself.
 :::

 ### description